 A certificate of registration in relation to an aircraft denoting the name of the security interest holder shall be issued by the DGCA.
+It will be issued within two to four weeks of submitting an application to the DGCA.
 The certificate of registration does not state the rank or priority of the security interest.